daHaimi/rabamOS/README.md

 > `./do.sh run`
 ### Prepare the SD card with PiLFS
 > `./do.sh prepare`
+### Deploy the kernel to the SD card
+Show all sutitable mounted directories:
+> `./do.sh deploy <MountName>`

+Deploy to the mounted SD card:
+> `./do.sh deploy <MountName>`

 ### Clean all object and image files
 > `./do.sh clean`

+## Roadmap
+The next steps will be continouusly updated
+* [ ] Getting the Scheduler handling geting back to the main thread after the only additional thread gets destroyed
+* [ ] Handling hardaware interrupts in separate threads to minimize the impact
+* [ ] Porting a C graphics library (suggestions welcome)
+* [ ] Porting Pololu A4988 Stepper driver library
+* [ ] Porting graphics handling for 3D Printing (GCode) and Laser engraving/cutting (HPGL)